Healthy Homes Assessment Maraenui

 Draught Stopping Maraenui

-If a draught can be felt through gaps that are too large or holes that it requirements to be sealed.
+If a draft can be felt through gaps that are too large or holes that it needs to be closed.

-See the full details regarding the Healthy Homes draught stopping requirements.
+Find the complete specifications regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections